 Dr Tan Yew Oo

-MBBS(Singapore), FRCP (Canada), FACP (USA), DRACP (Aus), FRCP(Edinburgh), DRCP(Glasgow), FAMS(Medical Oncology), Diplomate of American Board of Internal Medicine, Haematology and Medical Oncology.
+MBBS(Singapore), FRCP (Canada), FACP (USA), FRACP (Aus), FRCP(Edinburgh), DRCP(Glasgow), FAMS(Medical Oncology), Diplomate of American Board of Internal Medicine, Haematology and Medical Oncology.

 Dr Tan Yew Oo is currently the specialist in medical oncology with Icon SOC Farrer Park, Gleneagles and Mt Alvernia.

-He was formerly the Professor of Medicine at the Faculty of Medicine, National University of Singapore (NUS),and Chief of Medicine at National University Hospital (NUH) and Head of the Division of Haematology-Oncology.
-He was a tenured faculty staff of NUS from 1978 till 1993 and during his tenure, he was instrumental in setting up the specialty of Medical Oncology at National University Hospital.
-He has been the mentor and teacher to many doctors including many prominent medical oncologists in Singapore.
+He was formerly the Professor of Medicine at the Faculty of Medicine, National University of Singapore (NUS), and Chief of Medicine, along with Head of the Division of Haematology-Oncology, at National University Hospital (NUH).
+Dr Tan was a tenured faculty staff of NUS from 1978 to 1993, during which he set up the specialty of Medical Oncology at National University Hospital.
+He has been the mentor and teacher to medical oncologists across Singapore.

 After he went into private practice, he remained active in medical education and postgraduate training.
-He had served in the Specialist Training Committee of Medical Oncology, Academy of Medicine/MOH, Singapore, Chairman of the National Committee on Cancer Care, Medical Research Council and consultant to the Health Science Authority.
+Dr Tan served in the Specialist Training Committee of Medical Oncology, Academy of Medicine-MOH, Singapore, and was Chairman of the National Committee on Cancer Care, Medical Research Council and consultant to the Health Science Authority.

-He was the examiner in Master of Medicine (M. Med) and teaches the Family Medicine physicians in Oncology.
-He remains active in clinical cancer research and he continues to participate in Phase III clinical trials on novel anti-cancer agents.
+He was the examiner in Master of Medicine (M. Med) and taught the Family Medicine physicians in Oncology.
+He remains active in clinical cancer research and continues to participate in Phase III clinical trials on novel anti-cancer agents.

-He published extensively and has been invited to speak at regional and international medical meetings.
+Dr Tan has published in several medical and peer reviewed journals and has been invited to speak at regional and international medical meetings.
+He served on many Drug Advisory Boards of many pharmaceutical companies.

-Dr Tan’s sub specialist interests include lung, breast and gastrointestinal cancers, lymphomas and liver cancer.
-He has extensive experience in caring for a wide-range of cancers, both haematologic malignancies and solid tumours and is often consulted for second opinions.
+Dr Tan’s special interests include lung, breast and gastrointestinal cancers, lymphomas and liver cancer.
+He has cared for a wide-range of cancers, both haematologic malignancies and solid tumours, and conducts second opinion consultations.